 The batch number consists of seven digits.
 The first two digits represent the year of manufacture and the third and fourth digits give the month of manufacture.

-Shelf life (unopened) is 3 years from the start date of manufacture.
+Shelf life (unopened) is 5 years from the start date of manufacture, if manufactured on or after 23rd June 2025.

 The batch number together, with the ‘Best Before End’ and ‘Date of Manufacture’, is printed on the underside of the aerosol can.

-Note: aerosols, due to slight propellant loss, may not spray as well after two years.
+Note: aerosols manufactured before 23rd June 2025 will have 3 years of shelf life.
+Due to slight propellant loss, aerosols may not spray as well after two years.

 Shelf life (unopened) is 3 years from the date of manufacture.